Purple white and red flowers.

 • Your developer application stack runs local.
 The bigger the application, the more resources it consumes, until a developer’s laptop is running so hot, memory gets swapped to hard disk and work slows to a crawl.

-Kubernetes, despite its complexity, becomes the simplest tool when it’s one fewer tool in your toolbox and the other tools in your toolbox?
-They’re built to support it.
+Kubernetes, despite its complexity, becomes the simplest tool when it’s one fewer tool in your toolbox.

 Mirroring production is vital to reducing stress, cognitive load, and avoiding unforeseen bugs, quirks, and conventions around networking and orchestration.

-For the journey I’ve brought with me a a code sample that covers a typical application stack bundling an app and database and the Docker Compose files that support a team using Compose in both development and production.
+In order to illustrate the challenges of a Docker Compose style of development, I'll briefly go over a typical application stack bundling an app, database and the Docker Compose files that support a team using Compose in both development and production.
 If you want to follow along, have ready:

-While you can use a local Kubernetes cluster provisioned by Rancher Desktop or Docker Desktop, the real power comes from liberating the developer from the Hellfire of needing to run a local cluster.
-We’ll be using a remote cluster powered by Civo because they’re dirt cheap, super-fast to launch, and I don’t need to delve deep into the Mines of Moria to get cluster credentials.
+While you can use a local Kubernetes cluster to follow along, the real power comes from liberating the developer from the Hellfire of needing to run a local cluster.
+I recommend launching a remote cluster like Civo or Scaleway because they’re dirt cheap, fast, and I don’t need to delve deep into the Mines of Moria to get cluster credentials.

-Using Docker Compose to Set Up a Scalable Python Application with Flask and CockroachDB
+Use Docker Compose to set up a scalable Python application with Flask and CockroachDB

 Our code sample is a Python application that creates and seeds a CockroachDB database.
 When we visit http://localhost:5000 in our browser, our application returns our test data as a JSON object.